erthward/geonomics/docs/source/params.rst

 This defines the location and name of the file that should be read in as the raster-array for this :py:`Layer`.
-Valid file types include a '.txt' file containing a 2d :py:`np.ndarray`, or any GIS raster file that can be read by :py:`osgeo.gdal.Open`.
+Valid file types include a '.txt' file containing a 2d :py:`np.ndarray`, or any GIS raster file that can be read by :py:`rasterio.open`.
 In all cases, the raster-array read in from the file must have dimensions equal to the stipulated dimensions of the :py:`Landscape` (as defined in the **dims** parameter, above); otherwise, Geonomics will throw an Error.
 Defaults to a dummy filename that must be